-In the proposed concept, the target and actual state of the software and hardware components is an essential part of the compatibility test.
+In the proposed concept, the target and actual state of the software and hardware components are an essential part of the compatibility test.
 A stringent test procedure, which can always be repeated in exactly the same way, forms the framework for the concept and is also presented in this paper.
+The development of a test script, which generates the result table from the compared target and actual states, was not part of this work.
+However, we have outlined what components such a test script would have to incorporate.

 As a result of the compatibility test, the concept offers an overview of found incompatibilities and shows possible reactions.

-The concept was tested and evaluated on a module of the P2O-Lab [6] of the TU Dresden .
-The results met the concept requirements, allowed the detection of incompatibilities and where therefore published as a German preprint [7].
+The concept was tested and evaluated on a module of the P2O-Lab [7] of the TU Dresden.
+The results met the concept requirements, allowed for the detection of incompatibilities, and were therefore published as a German preprint [8].